jodelamo/webpack-lab/README.md

 ## Install

-Install all dependencies in one fell swoop:
+Each directory is its own example project.
+You can install dependencies for all of them in one fell swoop:

 ```sh
 ./install.js